Mimoň: Sights

+The main landmark of Mimoň is the Church of Saints Peter and Paul.
 A church existed here already in the 12th century.
-The parish Church of Saints Peter and Paul was built on the site of the old church in the baroque style in 1661–1663.
+The current parish church was built on the site of the old church in the Baroque style in 1661–1663.
 The tower was built in 1674 and the rectory in 1678.

-The town centre is formed by the 1. máje Square.
+The town centre is formed by the square Náměstí 1. máje.
 A column with statue of the Virgin Mary was set up on the town square in 1677.

 The castle in Mimoň was used by the Czechoslovak army and fell into disrepair.
 By the 1980s, the castle was in ruins and was demolished in 1985.
 The only reminder of the castle still in existence is the Mimoň Castle Park and the castle pond.